C-Sim/virtual-holiday/README.md

 WHEN I want to set my thermostat to the temperature of the destination THEN the temperature is displayed for me to match
-WHEN I want to feel like I'm enjoying some down time in the destination THEN a barman will offer me a beverage and a random joke WHEN I click on the holiday snap button
+WHEN I want to feel like I'm enjoying some down time in the destination THEN a waiter will offer me a snack and a joke
+WHEN I click on the holiday snap button
-THEN all of my holiday details will be saved so I can revisit
+THEN all of my holiday details will be saved as a postcard
 ```

+## Conclusion

+The virtual holiday project gives the user a unique holiday experience.
+This webpage utilises 3 Web APIs to render weather data for a particular location, a snack choice and a joke.

+The location, weather data and a corresponding image are then saved into local storage and rendered in the form of a virtual postcard.

+To conclude, this has been a challenging yet enjoyable project to complete.
+We believe this project meets the brief that we set out to create and we have developed our coding skills and knowledge.

+- Amal, Cherelle, Sophia, Tanveer and Zahra!